Student Activities Director & UIL Coordinator: Dana Terry

 The Speech and Debate Club is an exciting and challenging opportunity for students to participate in speaking, debating, prose reading, poetry reading and acting events.
 Statistics show that students who participate in Debate are more likely to be accepted into the colleges of their choice than those who do not.
 Also, competing in speech and debate events improves speaking skills and provides numerous opportunities to earn scholarship money.

-The Step Team is a spirit group, which uses their hands and feet to produce a rhythmic sound.
-The team exists to promote good sportsmanship, good citizenship, wholesome and enthusiastic school spirit, and serve as positive representatives of the school.
+Stepping is a form of percussive dance in which the participant's entire body is used as an instrument to produce complex rhythms and sounds through a mixture of footsteps, spoken word, and hand claps.
+Synergy uses stepping to promote good sportsmanship, good citizenship, wholesome and enthusiastic school spirit, and serves as positive representatives of the school.

 Elections for Student Council officers shall be held during the window from April 1 through April 15.
 Any person wishing to run for any position in Student Council must obtain a petition for candidacy from the sponsor and meet the said point requirements.
 Final election of Student Council Officers is left to the discretion of the sponsor and Principal.
 Finally, all Student Council Officers must be enrolled in the class period designated for officers unless otherwise approved by the sponsor.